-5. VEHICLE SCRUTINY (See GCR's 245 - 247, 249, 253 - 257)
+5. VEHICLE SCRUTINY (See GCRs 245 - 247, 249, 253 - 257)

-All entered vehicles, including reserve entries, shall be visually examined in the paddock or designated scrutineering area by licensed scrutineers at a time to be stated in the SR's or final instructions.
+All entered vehicles, including reserve entries, shall be visually examined in the paddock or designated scrutineering area by licenced scrutineers at a time to be stated in the SRs or final instructions.